Rode NT1

 The NT1 only shares the headbasket shape with its predecessors.
 Everything else has been updated in this version.

 In essence, the sound reminds me more of the successor to the Neumann U47, the U67.
-The U67 has less of the midrange harmonics of its predecessor (which honestly can get very cluttered with louder singers) with a slight bump at the high frequencies to help in intelligibility.
-Like the U67, the Rode NT1 has a natural sounding low frequency range in contrast to the U47's more prominent bass especially with proximity effect in play.
+The U67 has less of the midrange harmonics of its predecessor (which honestly can get very cluttered with louder singers) and a slight bump at the high frequencies to help with intelligibility.
+Like the U67, the Rode NT1 has a natural-sounding low-frequency range in contrast to the U47’s more prominent bass, especially with the proximity effect in play.

 Frequency response is only one side of the story though.
 The Neumann mics I’ve been comparing the NT1 to are still tube microphones and have different “feels” especially with how and when saturation happens in the dynamic range.
 It would be more accurate for me to say that the NT1 aims for the “vibe” of these vintage mics.
 They just aren’t the same, but kudos to Rode for enabling even the most frugal audio engineers have a taste of what it’s like to record with vintage greats.